WORKSHOP 2: Control rooms — environment: trends and future developments

 This presentation discusses critical LMR infrastructure within a control room, for example, CAD systems.
 The session explores CSSI and ISSI interfaces that are part of the P-25 suite of standards.
 The ISSI is also the interface of choice for radio to LTE voice interfaces and will become increasingly important in the future.

-The impact of machine to machine communications on critical control rooms — Michael Kiernan, Emergency Services Outreach Leader, OnStar
+The impact of machine to machine communications on critical control rooms — Michael Kiernan, OnStar Emergency Services Partnerships Manager, General Motors International

 Michael’s presentation outlines the emerging role of machine to machine communications and how they impact on control rooms.
 This will include details on current developments within the automobile industry and the role of eCall systems which will improve the response of emergency services to incidents like vehicle collisions.